Jos Boys

+Boys is also co-editor with Anthony Clarke and John Gardner of Neurodivergence and Architecture.

-She has given numerous international keynote talks, including at the Design Museum London (2019), Melbourne University School of Design (2019), University of Innsbruck (2019), Yale University School of Architecture (2018), Victoria and Albert Museum (2018), Aarhus University Copenhagen (2017), Architectural Association London (2016), University of the Arts, London (2016) and the Taylor Institute, University of Calgary (2016).
+She has given numerous international keynote talks, including at The Bartlett UCL (2021), Arizona State (2021), Goldsmiths (2020), UTS Sydney (2020), the Design Museum London (2019), Melbourne University School of Design (2019), University of Innsbruck (2019), Yale University School of Architecture (2018), Victoria and Albert Museum (2018), Aarhus University Copenhagen (2017), Architectural Association London (2016), University of the Arts, London (2016) and the Taylor Institute, University of Calgary (2016).

-Jos has been a Visiting Professor at Ulster and London Metropolitan Universities, she is a Design Council Built Environment Expert (BEE) and a Fellow of the Royal Society of Arts.
+Boys has been a visiting professor at Ulster and London Metropolitan Universities.
+She has been a Design Council Built Environment Expert (BEE) and a Fellow of the Royal Society of Arts; is Guest Professor at the Royal Danish Academy in Copenhagen and an honorary associate professor in the Knowledge Lab, Institute of Education, UCL.
+Jos Boys was one of the BBC's Women of the Year 2021.

 Career

-Jos Boys works at The Bartlett Faculty of Built Environment, University College London and is Course Director of the MSc in Learning Environments.
+Jos Boys is currently working as co-director of The DisOrdinary Architecture Project, enabled by funding from The Supporting Act Foundation for 2024–2025.
+Previously she worked at The Bartlett Faculty of Built Environment, University College London where she was Course Director of the MSc in Learning Environments.
 Before that, she worked for over 10 years as an independent Learning Environment consultant and researcher; and has written extensively about the complex and often contested inter-relationships between pedagogies, academic development, institutional policy and strategies, facilities planning and management, and building design.
 She has also worked as an educator in architecture and related disciplines across many institutions both in the UK and internationally, and as an academic developer and instructional designer.
 Underpinning this, as well as all her community-based design activism, is a particular interest in how to improve our understanding of everyday social, material and spatial practices, in support of the most disadvantaged in society.
 All her work explores how we can act across different perspectives and agendas to collaboratively discuss and improve built environments.